-We often only think about markets in terms of risk and return where risk is measured by the standard deviation of returns.
+We often only think about markets regarding risk and return, where risk is measured by the standard deviation of returns.
 It is easy to calculate and update.
 Unfortunately, the changing nature of markets makes for messy calculations and analysis.
 Assuming a normal distribution is just too simple for measuring risk.
-Investors have to be aware of skew in return distributions.
-More specifically, investors have to account for negative skew because the unexpected extra downside risk is what really hurts portfolio returns.
+Instead, investors have to be aware of skew in return distributions.
+More specifically, investors have to account for negative skew because the unexpected extra downside risk is what hurts portfolio returns.

-Skew can be explained or models through a mixed distribution approach.
-Simply put, if you have normal price dynamics mixed with a jump process for some negative shock, you will get negative skew in the mix.
-You can think of jumps as regime shifts that have some low probability of occurring.
+Skew can be explained or modeled through a mixed distribution approach.
+But, if you have normal price dynamics mixed with a jump process for some negative shock, you will get negative skew in the mix.
+You can think of jumps as regime shifts with a low probability of occurring.

 All an investor has to do is look at the shock behavior of markets from financial crises or recessions to see that a mixed distribution is relevant.
-Jumps can be predicted to occur but that does not mean we know when they will occur.
-Interestingly, the impact of jumps and thus negative skew become more relevant when normal volatility is low.
-High volatility will mask the jump impact, so skew risk is greater when markets seem calm.
+Jumps can be predicted to occur, but that does not mean we know when they will happen.
+Interestingly, the impact of jumps and, thus, negative skew becomes more relevant when normal volatility is low.
+Conversely, high volatility will mask the jump impact, so the skew risk is more significant when markets seem calm.

 The impact of skew can be incorporated in a risk parity portfolio approach with meaningful results.
 If a Gaussian mixed distribution is used to proxy for skew, risks can be balanced beyond just volatility.
-If there is more skew within the assets to be allocated, there will be larger adjustments in portfolio allocations relative to the conventional approach of risk parity or just mean/variance optimization.
+Suppose there is more skew within the assets to be allocated.
+In that case, there will be more significant adjustments in portfolio allocations relative to the conventional risk parity approach or just mean/variance optimization.

-Since not all strategies or asset class behavior have the same skewness or response to jumps, there has to be a careful analysis of strategies, risk premiums, and price behavior.
+Since not all strategies or asset class behavior have the same skewness or response to jumps, strategies, risk premiums, and price behavior must be carefully analyzed.
 Some risk factors are more subject to jumps, so accounting for skew is more important.
 Skew should be measured, but more importantly, it can be contained separately from volatility.